Jewish views on astrology: In the Second Temple period

 For most of the Second Temple period, discussion of the planets in Jewish literature was extremely rare.

-Some historians hold that astrology slowly made its way into the Jewish community through syncretism with ancient Hellenistic culture.
-In prophesizing on the destruction of the Temple, the Sibylline oracles praise Jewish ancestors who "have no concern about the course of the sun's revolution, nor the moon's [..]
+Some historians hold that astrology slowly entered the Jewish community in the Hellenistic period.
+In prophesizing on the destruction of the Temple in 70 CE, the Sibylline Oracles praise Jewish ancestors who "have no concern about the course of the sun's revolution, nor the moon's [..]
 Nor soothsayers, nor wizards, nor enchanters [...]
 Neither do they astrologize with skill of the Chaldeans, nor astronomize; O For these are all deceptive"; although the author of the Encyclopaedia Judaica article on astrology holds that this view is mistaken.

-The early historian Josephus censures the people for ignoring what he thought were signs foreshadowing the destruction of the Temple in Jerusalem.
+The early historian Josephus censures the people for ignoring what he thought were signs foreshadowing the destruction of the Temple.

 There are many references to astrology in the apocrypha.
 The Book of Jubilees said that Abraham overcame the beliefs of astrologers by accepting one God.